mahidaCodeTrained/project1-historysamurai/README.md

 ## Wireframes
 [Include wireframes of your project here]
+Please see the pictures below for the wireframes of this project.
+The pages index.html and location.html follow the exact same structure so they will be represented with the same wireframe for mobile, tablet and desktop

+### Mobile Wireframes

+### Tablet Wireframes

+### Desktop Wireframes

 ## Features
 - [List of key features or functionalities]
 - [Another feature]

 ## Usage
 [Instructions on how to use the project or any relevant usage examples]

 ## User Stories
 1. As a visitor, I want to be able to easily navigate through different sections of the website using the navigation bar.
 2. As a user, I want to view detailed information about the locations featured in the Torii Gates.
 3. As a visitor, I want to explore a gallery showcasing images related to the Torii Gates.
 4. As a user, I want to learn about the history and significance of Torii Gates through informative articles and videos.

 ## UX
 [Include information about the user experience aspects of your project]

 ## Testing
 [Describe the testing process and methodologies used in your project]

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to Torii Gates, please follow these steps: